asmap/kartograf/README.md

 ### rpki-client

-Kartograf requires `rpki-client` to be installed locally.
+Kartograf requires `rpki-client` version 8.4 or higher to be installed locally.
 You can find install instructions on https://www.rpki-client.org/ or below:

 #### Linux/BSD